-Metallica, Megadeth And Slayer Featured In Murder In The Front Row
+Metallica, Megadeth & Slayer Featured In Murder In The Front Row

 A new film documenting the San Francisco Bay Area thrash scene and featuring giants of the genre such as Metallica, Megadeth, Slayer, and Testament will hit our screens next month.

-Metal Hammer reports the Murder In The Front Row: The San Francisco Bay Area Thrash Metal Story will drop like a heavy metal bomb in April.
-Directed by Adam Dubin, the explosive film will premiere at the AMC Kabuki 8 in San Francisco on April 20 at 1pm.
+Metal Hammer reports that Murder In The Front Row: The San Francisco Bay Area Thrash Metal Story will drop like a heavy metal bomb in April.
+Directed by Adam Dubin, the explosive film will premiere at the AMC Kabuki 8 in San Francisco on April 20 at 1 p.m.

 The film contains more than 50 interviews with figureheads from the groundbreaking scene.
-Talking heads include James Hetfield, Lars Ulrich, Kirk Hammett and Robert Trujillo from Metallica.
-Dave Mustaine and David Ellefson also make an appearance, as does Slayer’s Tom Araya, Kerry King and Gary Holt.
+Talking heads include James Hetfield, Lars Ulrich, Kirk Hammett, and Robert Trujillo from Metallica.
+Dave Mustaine and David Ellefson also make an appearance, as does Slayer’s Tom Araya, Kerry King, and Gary Holt.

 Somewhere in the mix you’ll also find Testament’s Chuck Billy and Alex Skolnick, Anthrax’s Charlie Benante, Death Angel’s Mark Osegueda and Dave Lombardo, and Machine Head’s Robb Flynn.
 As you can see Murder In The Front Row scans like a who’s who of thrash.